Daimler to book 1.3 billion euro gain from EADS revaluation

 FRANKFURT German carmaker Daimler AG (DAIGn.DE) expects to book a non-cash gain in the second quarter after revaluing its 7.5 percent stake in aerospace group EADS EAD.PA to account for a loss of influence.

-Quarterly net profit after minorities will be boosted by 1.34 billion euros ($1.7 billion), or 1.25 euros per share, it said on Wednesday.
+Quarterly net profit after minorities will be boosted by 1.34 billion euros (1.1 billion pounds), or 1.25 euros per share, it said on Wednesday.

 The revaluation is necessary after EADS shareholders approved sweeping changes in its ownership structure, which finally allows Daimler to exit EADS, a non-core investment burdened by state influence.